MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 !!! example Increment a counter every time a player enters the world.
     ![[ horizonScripts/incrementPPVOnEnter.ts ]]

-### Creating, Editing, and Deleting Player Persistent Variables

-**Editing PPVs**: ...

-**Deleting PPVs**: When a ppv is deleted, its becomes unavailable to all the worlds it is used in.

 ### Persistent Variable Groups

 Every player persistent variable belows to a **variables group**.

-**Variables can be shared between worlds** (<mark>TODO</mark> of the same owner?) to create some cool cross-world experiences (such as earning a "key" in one world that unlocks a door in another; you do this by setting the ppv in the first world and reading it in the second).
+**Variables can be shared between worlds** of the same owner to create some cool cross-world experiences (such as earning a "key" in one world that unlocks a door in another; you do this by setting the ppv in the first world and reading it in the second).

 **Limitations**: A group can have up to 100 variables in it.
 A world can have a maximum of 6 groups associated / accessible within it.

 To create a PPV group using the Desktop Editor:
-  1. Access the Systems dropdown and select Persistent Variables
+  1. Access the Systems menu and select Persistent Variables
   1. Click Create Variable Group
   1. Provide a name and optional description
   1. Toggle "Add to this world" to make it available
   1. Click Create

+To add a pre-existing variable group created in a different world:
+1. Access the Systems menu, and select Persistent Variables
+1. Click on the Added to World dropdown, and select Owned by me.
+1. Hover over the Variables Group that you want to implement, and click on the elipsis menu (3 dots).
+1. Select Add to world.

+In this same contextual menu, you have options to:
+* Edit variable group: to rename it or change its description.
+* View details: containing information about the owner, last modified date, creation date, people with access to these variables, and the list of worlds where the group is being used.

+When duplicating a world an UI will provide an option to also include a reference to the Variable Groups in the clone.
+Only the world owner can duplicate a world.

+### Creating, Editing, and Deleting Player Persistent Variables

+**Creating PPVs**:
+Once the Variables Group is created and added to the world, you can add Player Persistent Variables by:
+1. Access the Systems menu and select Persistent Variables.
+1. Click on the Variables Groups that will contain the PPV.
+1. Click on Create Variable (indicated with the + sign).
+1. In the Create Persistent Variable UI, enter a name and select a type: Number or Object

+**Editing and Deleting PPVs**:
+Once created, only the name and current value of a PPV can be edited.
+The type can't not be modified.

+To change the name of a PPV:
+1. Access the Systems menu and select Persistent Variables.
+1. Click on the Variables Groups that will contain the PPV.
+1. Hover over the PPV, and click on:
+* The pencil icon to change the name of PPV
+* The trash can to delete it

+!!! warning Renaming or deleting a Player Persistent Variable will cause scripting compiling errors if it's currently being used.
+When a ppv is deleted, its becomes unavailable to all the worlds it is used in.

+Sometimes it's convenient to set the values of a PPV manually to test scenarios.
+To do this:
+1. Return to the Persistent Variables UI (under the Systems menu).
+1. Select a variable group.
+1. Click on Debug Values to open a panel where you can set the PPV values.
+You can either click each text field individually, or click Clear All Debug Values to reset all of them at once.
+1. If you make individual changes, click Save.
+If you used the Clear All Debug Values option, a window will appear asking to confirm this action.

+Note that this manual changes only affect the PPVs of the user that is making the changes.
+Collaborators can modify their debug values as well.
+For testers, you would have to use scripts to clear or adjust their PPV values.

 ### Persistent Variable Object Data